1.

 Germany.
 The club was formed in June 1920 as Fußball Club Feucht by a group of

-enthusiasts who met in restaurant Zur Krone, where Kreissparkasse stands today.
+enthusiasts who met in the restaurant Zur Krone, where Kreissparkasse stands today.

 A pitch was

-created on Regensburger Straße next to forestry.
+created on Regensburger Straße next to the forestry.
 The club was retitled as Sportclub

 team played in the local Kreisklasse I, being crowned as champions in 1932-33.

-It is unclear how the fared from that time until after World War Two.
+It is unclear how they fared from that time until after World War II.
+At this

 Amateurliga, where they remained for a couple of seasons.